-- Keep stations open, safe, and accessible by: - Replacing deteriorated platforms and using platform replacement projects as opportunities to address related components, such as canopies, overpasses, lighting, and customer communications systems at selected stations. - Making targeted component renewals of roofs, restrooms, doors, windows, HVAC systems, and security equipment focusing on locations with the greatest need. - At Penn Station, replacing or rehabilitating various components such as mechanical, electrical, and plumbing systems. - Keep stations accessible by replacing up to 15 older elevators and escalators. - Expand ADA accessibility with the installation of new ramps and elevators.
-The 2025-2029 Capital Plan proposes investments to make four LIRR stations newly ADA-accessible, resulting in 98% of all LIRR stations being ADA-accessible.
+- Keep stations open, safe, and accessible by: - selected stations. - equipment focusing on locations with the greatest need. - plumbing systems. - Keep stations accessible by replacing up to 15 older elevators and escalators. - Expand ADA accessibility with the installation of new ramps and elevators.
+The 2025-2029 Capital Plan being ADA-accessible.